Courtney Snyder, MD

 I first met Dr. Walsh in the fall of 2014, at his second physician training course here in the US.
 At the time, I was uncertain how useful nutrients would be in my psychiatric practice.
 What I learned seemed too good to be true.
-Upon returning home, I gradually began evaluating and treating specific nutrient imbalances in adults and children with depression, ADHD, anxiety, bipolar disorder, autism spectrum disorders, and so on.
+Upon returning home, I gradually began evaluating and treating specific nutrient imbalances in adults and children with depression, ADHD, anxiety, bipolar disorder, autism and other conditions.
 To my repeated surprise, most patients - children and adults alike improved… significantly - some dramatically, including those whose symptoms had failed to respond to other treatments.

 Dr. Walsh started on his professional path at the Institute of Atomic Research at Los Alamos Scientific Lab before obtaining his PhD in chemical engineering….not medicine…. not neuroscience...and not nutrition.
 Like many pioneers, his “outsider” background provided him a fresh perspective - one unencumbered by conventional thinking.

 He went on to Argonne National Laboratory and with an interest in crime and violence, began volunteering at the Stateville Penitentiary in Illinois.
 There he eventually led 125 volunteers and launched an ex-offender program.
 It was through this program, he met prisoner’s parents who would plant the seeds of his earliest discoveries.

 Many of the prisoners, he noticed, came from well functioning families, not families struggling with trauma, poverty or other adversity.
 Some parents recalled knowing there was something wrong with their child as early as the age of two.
 They had other children who were thriving.
 Why are some more vulnerable to criminal behavior from their very beginnings?